 Many organisations ended up with disjointed structures because of:

 These fault lines stayed hidden as long as market momentum endured.
-Once new competitors emerged or the wave subsided, unaddressed silos became glaring obstacles, undermining the company’s growth strategy.
+Once new competitors emerged or the wave subsided, unaddressed silos became ever larger obstacles, undermining the company’s growth strategy.

 Symptoms of Siloed Operations